pomgod/mobility-data-specification/policy/README.md

 | `value`      | integer   | R   | Value of whatever the rule measures |
 | `timestamp`  | timestamp | R   | Timestamp the value was recorded |
 | `policy_id`  | UUID      | R   | Relevant `policy_id` for reference |

-MDS will likely include some sort of streaming mechanism in the upcoming releases that may supplant or replace this mechanism.

 <a name="endpoints"></a>
 ## Endpoints